googlemaps-samples/js-deck.gl-demos/README.md

 ## Running the demo

 To see the demo running live, go to https://goo.gle/deckgl-demos.
+Please be patient while the data loads for each layers.
+In some cases, hundreds of thousands of data points are being fetched over http.

 To run it on localhost, do the following: